LAMurakami/ubuntu-etc/README.md

 machines with git as it's Version Control System.
-I like that it is integrated with the Ubuntu apt package manager and by default does commits for each package install or upgrade than makes etc changes.
+I like that it is integrated with the Ubuntu apt package manager and by default does commits for each package install or upgrade that makes etc changes.
 Although access to the AWS EC2 instances is by ssh public keys and password authentication is not enabled I still wasn't sure I wanted all /etc files published to all and am sure it is not best